 Step 1: Slow cook the chicken in a bit of chicken broth with salt and pepper.
-When the chicken is done, saute the onion, green bell pepper, and garlic in butter, it helps release the flavors.
+When the chicken is done, saute the onion, green bell pepper, and garlic in butter to help release the flavors.
 Check out these step-by-step instructions for how to make shredded chicken in the crock-pot.

 Tip: Although I love my cast iron skillet, you could use any other kind of skillet.
 Cast Iron is very affordable and last forever, unlike other skillets that I end up replacing once a year.
 This Lodge Cast iron Skillet on Amazon is a great price.

-Step 2: Add a bag of riced cauliflower.
+Step 3: Add a bag of riced cauliflower.
 I use a steam bag of riced cauliflower as it is easier than using fresh.
 Make sure to steam it first so that it is nice and tender before adding it to the recipe.
 I don’t normally like steamed cauliflower, but it will take on the taste of the taco seasonings in this recipe.

 Can I taste the cauliflower in this Mexican Keto Skillet?

-Step 3: Add the shredded chicken to the mixture.
+Step 5: Next, add the shredded chicken to the mixture.
 (Here I show you exactly HOW to shred chicken for recipes like this one!)
 Then top with the shredded cheese.
 By the time you add the chicken and cheese to this Cheesy Mexican Skillet, you won’t even remember the riced cauliflower.
 I prefer to use cheddar cheese and Monterey Jack, but feel free to switch it up.
 I also grate cheese to avoid the fillers added to pre-shredded.

-Tip: If you are making this ahead of time for meal prep, you could pour it into a baking dish before the cheese melts then rewarm later in the oven while the cheese melts.
+Tip: If you are making this ahead of time for meal prep, you could pour it into a baking dish before the cheese melts then rewarm later in the oven to melt the cheese.